alphagov/govuk-content-api-docs/README.md

 ### Installing dependencies

-Setting up the documentation requires Ruby and Node.
+Setting up the documentation requires Ruby.
 Run the following to install the necessary dependencies:

 ```
 make requirements